 1 Consistency is key.
 Improvement happens when we do the activity repeatedly, but not in a stop/start fashion.
-Decide how much time is manageable for you on a weekly basis and stick to it.
+Decide how much time you have available on a weekly basis and stick to it.
 2 Rest is when the transformation happens.
 We train to break our muscles down, it's when we rest that they rebuild stronger.
 3 Don't neglect your mental game .
-Be aware of the sessions that made you stronger.
-When you went out and trained when you didn't want to, when you carried on and did another 3 km even though you had blisters.
+Be aware of the sessions that make you mentally stronger.
+Sessions when you trained when you really didn't want to, when you carried on and did another 3 km even though you had blisters.
 The day you finished your 9.5 km in the driving rain.
-All of these scenarios make you mentally more able to deal with them next time they arise.
+All of these scenarios make you mentally more able to deal with them next time they arise, and ultimately a more robust runner.
 4 Have the right kit .
 If you don't, it'll either be the reason you don't train or training will be uncomfortable and less enjoyable.
-Don't 'make do'.
+Don't 'make do', respect what you are taking on and prepare yourself well.
 5 Train in all weathers .
-You'll be fully prepared for what ever is thrown at you on the day itself.
-Don't forget: No one ever regrets having completed a training session but one often regrets missing one.
+You'll then be fully prepared for whatever is thrown at you on the day itself.
+Try to incorporate strength training into your week.
+If you can do 2x 45 min that is good.
+If time is tight, try the little and often approach.
+For instance, sor activation ahead of your run is never wasted.
+Don't forget: Rarely does anyone regret having completed a training session but you often regret missing one.

-YOUR TRAINING BLOCKS
+INTRODUCTION YOUR TRAINING BLOCKS